resharp/scBurstSim/README.md

 for one strategy (set of dynamical parameters)
 - examine correlation between k_d and inferred k_d from means from label_1 and label_2 (assuming non-changing parameters)
+- extra analysis of chance of being ON in 2nd window give chance ON or OFF in 1st window

 ## analyze active state
 explore the shape of the active state fraction distribution